What is World Milk Day?

 When designing your event, you should consider the following options:

-- Capturing images of my event any visual material that can be shared in social media will be of great use.
-Take pictures, post them on social media with #WorldMilkDay and email them to us after the event
+- Capturing images of your event: any visual material that can be shared in social media will be of great use.
+Take pictures, post them on social media with #WorldMilkDay & #EnjoyDairy and email them to us after the event

-- Telling about your event you can write a blog post before and after the event telling about why you are involved in celebrating World Milk Day in 2018.
+- Writing about your event: you can write a blog post before and after the event explaining why you are involved in celebrating World Milk Day.

-- Recording parts of my event any type of video content (edited and non-edited) showing what your event looks like can be sent to us to be uploaded on social media platforms to be shared with us (#WorldMilkDay on Facebook, YouTube, Instagram)
+- Recording parts of my event: any type of video content (edited and non-edited) showing what your event looks like can be sent to us to be uploaded on social media platforms to be shared with us (#WorldMilkDay & #EnjoyDairy on Facebook, YouTube, Instagram, Twitter)

-It is very important that you take in consideration any Intellectual Property Rights:
+It is very important that you take into consideration any Intellectual Property Rights:

 Do you have consent?
 Get consent from anyone being shown on a video before featuring them (including parental consent if showing children)